Neglect Lawyers Seeking Justice For the Elderly

 - Eric J. Parker is a top attorney who is also an elected member of the American Board of Trial Advocates.

-- Our award-winning law firm has been recognized by the National Trial Lawyers Association, Boston Magazine, Martindale-Hubbell, and many others.
+- Our award-winning law firm has been recognized by the National Trial Lawyers Association, Boston Magazine, Martindale-Hubbell, and we have earned 5/5 stars – based on 47 reviews

 - Read the reviews right here on our website to see why clients view us as one of the best law firms in the state.